Wayne Hixson

-Wayne Hixson (born January 4, 1947) is an American former professional stock car racing driver and team owner who has previously competed in the ARCA Racing Series for two races in 2001, getting a best finish of 35th at Chicagoland Speedway.
+Carl Wayne Hixson (born January 4, 1947) is an American former professional stock car racing driver and team owner who has previously competed in the ARCA Racing Series for two races in 2001, getting a best finish of 35th at Chicagoland Speedway.
 He also was the owner of Hixson Motorsports, which formerly competed in the series from 1996 to 2018.

 Motorsports results

 ARCA Re/Max Series

 (key) (Bold – Pole position awarded by qualifying time.
 Italics – Pole position earned by points standings or practice time. * – Most laps led.)